 Maddie Taterka is a video editor, videographer, writer, long- and short-form editor, and copy editor living in Philadelphia.
-She is a founding worker-owner of the Bonfire Media Collective, where she currently serves as the collective’s administrative coordinator.
-She also works with Bonfire as a video editor and videographer.
-With Bonfire, she has worked with clients including SEIU Home Healthcare Workers, the Leeway Foundation, Asian Arts Initiative, the Working Families Party, and the (winning!)
+She is a co-founder and former worker-owner of the Bonfire Media Collective, where she worked as a video editor and videographer on projects for SEIU Home Healthcare Workers, the Leeway Foundation, Asian Arts Initiative, the Working Families Party, and the (winning!)
 Kendra Brooks for Philadelphia City Council At-Large campaign.
-Maddie also serves on the board of the Philadelphia Area Cooperative Alliance.

 Maddie’s passion creating media lies in taking lifting up personal stories and analyses of complex issues, and making them succinct and accessible to anyone, without losing the issue’s texture or complexity.